ResearchKit/ResearchKit/README.md

 ------------

 The primary ResearchKit framework codebase supports iOS and requires Xcode 7.0 or newer.
-Current stable branch supports Xcode 6.4.
+The current stable branch supports Xcode 6.4.
 The ResearchKit framework has a Base SDK version of 8.0, meaning that apps using the ResearchKit framework can run on devices with iOS 8.0 or newer.